Aris-t2/CustomCSSforFx/README.md

 The only way to modify ui is adding custom CSS code to **userChrome.css** and **userContent.css** files inside browsers profile folder.
 Keep in mind CSS code can not create entirely new items, buttons or toolbars.
 It only can modify already present ui items.

-## Where to find Firefox profile folder and what is the correct location for user styles?
+## Where to find Firefox profile folder?
+The correct location for user styles.

 **1.** Find your profile folder ('profile names are different for everyone').
 `about:support > Profile Folder > Open Folder`